 Commemorating an equator-crossing on a day at sea

 We’ll spend a day at sea as we sail toward Ecuador and cross the fabled equator.
-Unforgettable Moment: It’s not every day that you cross the equator by boat, so we’ll commemorate the occasion with a special onboard ceremony.
+Unforgettable Moment: It’s not every day that you cross the equator by expedition vessel, so we’ll commemorate the occasion with a special onboard ceremony.

-The ms Roald Amundsen is also a floating university, and in addition to the high-tech activity center and special equipment on board, ship staffers are handpicked experts in biology, history, photography, and geology, and will offer onboard lectures and activities pertinent to your ports of call and area wildlife.
+The ms Roald Amundsen is also a floating university, and in addition to the high-tech activity center and special equipment on board, the Expedition Team is comprised of handpicked experts in biology, history, photography, and geology, and will offer onboard lectures and activities pertinent to your ports of call and area wildlife.